freecores/spi_master_slave/syn/readme.txt

 The files are:
 -------------

-spi_master.vhd			vhdl model for the spi_master interface spi_slave.vhd			vhdl model for the spi_slave interface grp_debouncer.vhd		vhdl model for the switch debouncer spi_master_atlys_top.vhd	vhdl model for the toplevel block to synthesize for the Atlys board spi_master_atlys_test.vhd	testbench for the synthesizable toplevel 'spi_master_atlys_top.vhd' spi_master_atlys.xise		ISE 13.1 project file spi_master_atlys.ucf		pin lock constraints for the Atlys board spi_master_scope_photos.zip	Tektronix MSO2014 screenshots for the verification tests spi_master_envsettings.html	synthesis env settings, with the tools setup used ATLYS_01.SET			Tek MSO2014 settings files with the debug pin names ATLYS_02.SET
+spi_master.vhd                  vhdl model for the spi_master interface spi_slave.vhd                   vhdl model for the spi_slave interface grp_debouncer.vhd               vhdl model for the switch debouncer spi_master_atlys_top.vhd        vhdl model for the toplevel block to synthesize for the Atlys board spi_master_atlys_test.vhd       testbench for the synthesizable toplevel 'spi_master_atlys_top.vhd' spi_master_atlys.xise           ISE 13.1 project file spi_master_atlys.ucf            pin lock constraints for the Atlys board spi_master_scope_photos.zip     Tektronix MSO2014 screenshots for the verification tests spi_master_envsettings.html     synthesis env settings, with the tools setup used ATLYS_0x.SET                    Tek MSO2014 settings files with the debug pin names spi_master_atlys_top_bit.zip    bitgen file to program the Atlys board
-ATLYS_03.SET
-spi_master_atlys_top_bit.zip	bitgen file to program the Atlys board

-If you need assistance on putting this to work, please place a thread in the OpenCores forum, and I will be glad to answer.
+If you need assistance on putting this to work, please place a thread in the OpenCores forum, and I will be glad to answer, or send me e-mail: jdoin@opencores.org

 If you find a bug or a design fault in the models, or if you have an issue that you like to be addressed, please open a bug/issue in the OpenCores bugtracker for this project, at

 		http://opencores.org/project,spi_master_slave,bugtracker

+If you find this core useful, please let me know: jdoin@opencores.org

 In any case, thank you very much for testing this core.

 Jonny Doin
 jdoin@opencores.org